 The audio interview is available in its entirety and is also broken down into five shorter segments.

 Complete 22 minute interview (Click here).
 Note - this is a large 21 meg file and might take a few minutes to download, open, and run.
 The five segmented files are about 4 megs in size and average about four minutes in length.

 And now, the rest of the story...

 Note: Josh "won" in 2007.
-Be sure to read to the end of the article where you will find an update on Josh's success five years later.
+Be sure to read to the end of the article where you will find updates on Josh's continued success.
 You will be able to listen to an interview that Pete conducted with Josh when they met in Akron, Ohio on February 22, 2012.

 My seventeen-year-old son Josh has Tourette Syndrome, Obsessive Compulsive Disorder, and learning disabilities.
 Our school district refused to provide an IEP or a 504 plan.